binyueconomics/binyueconomics.github.io/README.md

 <img align="right" width="200" height="240" src="/assets/images/Bin.png">

 I'm a PhD student at the Economics Department of the University of Essex.
 My research cuts across labour, trade and urban economics and often involves using large-scale administrative data.
-All the replication files (and data if with permission) for my research will be avaliable on this website later.

 ### Research Interests
 Firm Heterogeneity, Labour economics, Microeconometrics and Trade